thomasclarke1969/documentation/resources/ios/push-notification-guide.md

 ##Register Your App to Receive Remote Notifications

-In your AppDelegate, you must register the device to recieve push notifications.
+In your AppDelegate, you must register the device to receive push notifications.
 In order to support push notifications on both iOS 8 and iOS 7, you must implement the following.
 We recommend that you do this in `application:DidFinishLaunchingWithOptions:`

 ```
 // Checking if app is running iOS 8